AppliedConsciousnessLab/GSS-by-ACL/appendices/README.md

 # GSS by ACL — Canonical Appendices

+ACL University Gateway
+​The GSS is the constitutional foundation of the Applied Consciousness Lab.
+​Are you a student looking for the curriculum?
+Access the guided learning path, including the foundational EP-001 through EP-006 courses, at our GSS-101-Foundations Repository.
+​[Start the Journey: GSS 101]

 This folder contains the authoritative appendices for the
 **Global Safety Standard (GSS by Applied Consciousness Lab)**.